 Weaving has transitioned over the last century from a common everyday activity into a contemporary craft and art form.
 In many ways, the processes have remained the same throughout history, but today the product, whether functional or not, is inherently a personal statement.
 As a group, or hui, we embrace our varied personal efforts while encouraging both excellence and creativity.
 Our work is reflective of our member-artisans, whether island grown or from far-flung locations, who represent diverse walks of life and all levels of expertise.
 Enveloped in fellowship and encouragement, we are inspired to learn from each other; and pooled knowledge spurs creativity and understanding.
 We are weavers, spinners, dyers, artists and educators who share a passion for fiber.

 Activities include workshops, community demonstrations and sales, membership meetings on Oahu and the Big Island, spinning and knitting get-togethers, and support of the weaving and spinning classes offered through Honolulu Museum of Art School.
-In the pursuit of excellence, we also organize a juried biennial exhibition and an annual scholarship given to a deserving student.
+In the pursuit of excellence, we also organize a juried biennial exhibition and an annual scholarship given to a new weaver.